spiral/docs/docs/en/http/routing.md

 ### Wildcard Actions

-We can point a route to more than one controller action at the same time, to do that we have to define the parameter `<action>` in our route pattern.
-Since one of the methods require `<id>` parameter, we can make it optional:
+We can point a route to more than one controller action at the same time.
+To do that we have to define the parameter `<action>` in our route pattern.
+Since one of the methods requires `<id>` parameter, we can make it optional:

 ```php
 $router->setRoute(